The-Marcy-Lab-School/swe-8-2-secure-api-keys/README.md

 Test this out by sending a GET request to `http://localhost:8080/api/gifs` in your browser.
 You should see the fetched gifs with no authorization errors!

-## Part 2 — Create an Environment Variable for the API Key
+### Step 2 — Create an Environment Variable for the API Key

+> ✅ You will know that you've completed this step once you can push to your GitHub repository without including the `.env` file AND that your API key is not included in any of your repository's files.

 To safely store and use your API key, it should be stored as an environment variable in a `.env` file.
 We'll then use the `dotenv` module to access it.
 Do the following: